hellodina/Phaser.js-Video-Games/Race Day/README.md

 # Race Day
 Codecademy’s annual race is just around the corner!
 This year, we have a lot of participants.
-You have been hired to write a program that will register runners for the race and give them instructions on race day.
+I have been hired to write a program that will register runners for the race and give them instructions on race day.

 As a timeline, registration would look like this:registration-timeline